 REVIEW CYCLE & FEES

-Once approved, providers pay an annual fee of $425.
+Once approved, providers pay an annual fee.
 The initial annual fee is due within 30 days of receiving Approved Provider status and will be prorated based on the date a provider's application is approved.
 Thereafter, the annual fee is due by October 1.
 A fee of $35 is assessed for each month the annual fee is late.

 APP Frequently Asked Questions